Mascott

 image.alternativeText || 'Screenshot'

-Here, you can add information such as blood lactate, heart rate and shot hits, and assign it to the relevant lap and athlete.
-You can also display this information in your results table via the track configuration under 'Presentation'.
+Here, you can add information such as blood lactate, heart rate, body weight, blood oxygen saturation and shot hits and more, and assign it to the relevant lap and athlete.

 It is possible to evaluate one and the same data record in different activities with different configurations. ā€